ARazak200/ARazak200.github.io/README.md

 - Using Internal, External CSS and javascript.

 # improvements to the website
-- [ ] Fixed position of title and nav bar
+1. Fixed position of title and nav bar. [ Done ]

 # Contents
 - [ ] Master